 Country lodges in Japan, by ward

-Shinagawa: They offer up Minami Alps Hayakawa Eco Village in Yamanashi Prefecture.
-Cabins and cottages start from just 3,150 per person, and—bonus—you can bring Fido.
+They offer up Minami Alps Hayakawa Eco Village in Yamanashi Prefecture.
+Cabins and cottages start from just ¥3,150 per person, and—bonus—you can bring Fido.
 Onsen access is included, but unless you go for a more expensive option, you’ll need to cater for yourself food-wise.
 To get there, take a Limited Express from JR Shinjuku Station to Kofu, then transfer to a train bound for Shimobeonsen.
 From there, take a bus to the Eco Village.

 Watch this next

-New Video: Getting Wifi In Japan
+New Video: Autumn Treats in Japan